Central Elementary School (Albemarle, North Carolina): History of the original building

 The original Central School (previously Albemarle Graded School) was built in 1900 at North Third Street and East North Street on the site of another building built in 1875.
 The school burned November 18, 1920 but was renovated and expanded.

 When a new high school opened in 1925 next door, the older building became Central Elementary School.
 Additions were made in 1952 and 1965.
 While the main entrance had faced North Street, the 1965 addition included a new entrance on Third Street.

 By 1990, the oldest building needed replacing.
 A new building next door was considered, but the decision was made to renovate and add to the Albemarle Middle School building already on that site.
-The old Central School building had been empty since students were moved to the renovated building next door in 2007.
+The old Central School building was empty after students were moved to the renovated building next door in 2007.
 One proposal in 2009 was housing for the elderly, with the auditorium converted for cultural activities.
 As of 2011, the oldest section was still standing.
 The building and the 2-acre property was for sale.
 In December 2013, after several offers, the Stanly County School Board voted to sell the old building to the city for $150,000.

 The old Central School buildings are part of a downtown revitalization project funded partly by tax credits for historic preservation of the school buildings.
 The Albemarle Graded School/Central Elementary buildings were named to the National Register of Historic Places in 2015.

 Albemarle Central School Apartments, intended for people over 55 meeting income requirements, opened in August 2016.

 History, expansion and renovation of the 1925 building

 Charles C. Hook designed Albemarle High School.
 The design included "carved Indian-influenced geometric limestone patterns."
 The new building was described as "one of the handsomest structures in the city ... built of the best grade of brick ... three stories and ... practically fireproof."
-It was opened in the Fall of 1925.
+It was opened in the fall of 1925.

 A gym completed in 1936 was considered "one of the most modern structures of its type in North Carolina high schools."

 A football stadium with 2300 permanent seats and 700 temporary bleachers opened in 1947.

 A new high school was built on Palestine Road in 1958, and the old high school building became Albemarle Junior High School.
-A stadium was added in 1978.
+A stadium was added to the new location in 1978.

 Albemarle Junior High became Albemarle Middle School in 1985.

 A 2000 bond referendum called for the 1925 building to be demolished, but a number of people in the community wanted the historic building preserved.
 Stanly County Museum director Christine Dwyer said, "It's a very important kind of architecture because it's so rare."
 The Collegiate Gothic building was described as "a reinvention of the Gothic art of the Middle Ages" which included "carved limestone and battlements across the front."